TristanB22/SokoloffGrant/Projects/_Overview/Day2.md

 - The program must print every integer from 0 to 100 (including 0 and 100)!

 ## PLEASE EMAIL ME THE LINK TO YOUR PROGRAM WHEN YOU ARE DONE!
-# MORE IMPORTANT: EMAIL ME WITH QUESTIONS @ tristan.brigham@sps.edu
+# MORE IMPORTANT: EMAIL ME WITH QUESTIONS